Old Photographs: Leicester Demolition 1

 In October 2004 the viaduct on the north part of the river was demolished.
 The resulting rubble was used to strengthen the bank of the river and allow a little extension of the caravan sales area.

-The photograph above was taken from Saint Margaret’s Way, and the photograph on the left, of the other side of the viaduct, was taken from Abbey Gate.
+The photograph above was taken from Saint Margaret’s Way, and the photograph below, of the other side of the viaduct, was taken from Abbey Gate.

 Oxy-acetylene cutting under way on the bridge over Slater Street, in the middle of the north viaduct.
 Looking west, 1982.